 Dates & Prices

-$300 discount for children under 12 sharing with 2 adults
+$300 discount for children under 12 sharing with two adults.

 If you are a returning Thomson guest, please subtract $500 per family from these prices.

 We strongly recommend purchasing travel insurance.
-We’ve received great feedback about Travel Insured – you can learn more about the benefits of travel insurance there.
+We’ve received great feedback about Travel Guard – you can learn more about the benefits of travel insurance there.

-All entrance fees, accommodations based on two to a room, land transportation, private bilingual guide throughout, area specialists, most meals, bottled water & snacks in the vehicle.
+All entrance fees, accommodations based on two to a room, land transportation, private bilingual guide throughout, area specialists, most meals, bottled water and snacks in the vehicle.